whoisorioki/dashboard/md/frontend_mapping.md

 ## 2. Error Envelope Structure (GraphQL)

-All GraphQL errors are returned in a consistent envelope, as described in `log.md`:
+All GraphQL errors are returned in a consistent envelope:

 ```json
 {